Skip to content

 The Condition: During parabolic moves, momentum cascades, or panic selling, price momentum becomes so extreme that support/resistance levels get blown through without meaningful reactions.

 What Happens: Price touches Daily High, Weekly VWAP, or Fibonacci resistance levels but barely pauses before continuing higher.
 Levels that normally produce multi-hour reversals only create 5-10 minute consolidations.
-Traditional level-based entries get immediately stopped out.
+Level-based analysis expectations are not met.

 Major News, Gaps, & Catalyst Events